Cost of Dental Implants – Denver, CO

-- Initial Consultation: You will need to meet with Dr. Glamm or Dr. Walker to have them perform a full oral examination of your smile.
-After determining you are a qualified candidate, they will take impressions of your teeth and send them off to a dental lab where technicians will create your restoration.
+- Initial Consultation: You will need to meet with Dr. Walker or Dr. Pooler to have them perform a full oral examination of your smile.
+After determining you are a qualified candidate, they will take impressions of your teeth and send them off to a dental lab where technicians will design your restoration(s).

-- Surgical Placement: The actual surgical procedure is separate from all other costs because it involves your oral surgeon placing each implant along your jawbone.
-This process requires you to then spend several months at home recovering before receiving your final restoration.
+- Surgical Placement: The actual surgical procedure is separate from all other costs because it involves your oral surgeon placing each implant within your jawbone.

 - Custom Restoration: Once your dental crown, implant bridge, or implant-retained denture is ready, you will return to our office to have it put into place.
 The process of creating your prosthetic does incur its own cost as well.